YaniStancheva/Algorithms-and-Data-Structure/README.md

 # Linear-Search-algorithm
-Time taken to complete linear search algorithm
+Short program demonstrating the amount of time taken to complete Linear Search algorithm in Python